9th Australian National Family Law Conference–

 unjustified trouble and harassment.
 Voth was followed in a family

-law context by the High Court of Australia in Henry v Henry (1996)
+law context by the High Court of Australia in Henry v Henry

-FLC 92-685.
+(1996) FLC 92-685.

-On the basis of Henry, it will be a
+On the basis of Henry, it will be

-brave litigant who attempts to stay Australian matrimonial proceedings.
+a brave litigant who attempts to stay Australian matrimonial proceedings.

-This is not to say, however, that appropriate circumstances will never
+This is not to say, however, that appropriate circumstances will

-failing in an application can be significant.
+costs implications of failing in an application can be significant.

 With a little co-operation from both